 After an action packed week, I can’t actually believe how many things we managed to tick off while in Prague!
-From the scary to the bizarre, Prague has something for everyone, whether couples, stag parties or families on a city break.
-Read on for my list of things to do in Prague.
+From the scary to the bizarre, Prague has something for everyone, whether couples, groups of friends or families on a city break.
+Read on for my full list of things to do in Prague.

 1) Prague Thrill Park